Achievement

 Lethbridge School Division recognizes literacy is a core foundation for learning and achievement across all subject areas.
 Students must be able to communicate their ideas and understand those of others through oral communication, reading, writing and media literacy.
 Some of the work being done in schools to support the literacy development of our students includes supporting the implementation of reading and writing workshop models of instruction, use of literacy strategies in all subject disciplines, and professional learning for teachers, so that they have a toolbox to draw on when working with their students.

-Lethbridge School Division, through the Indigenous Education program, continues to assist Division schools to be responsive to the needs of Aboriginal students.
-The Indigenous Education program has taken a leadership role in Southern Alberta in the development of "Best Practices" in urban Aboriginal Education with its wide variety of programming and community partnerships within Lethbridge School Division schools with an increasingly culturally relevant education and learning atmosphere.
+Lethbridge School Division, through the Indigenous Education program, continues to assist Division schools to be responsive to the needs of Indigenous students.
+The Indigenous Education program has taken a leadership role in southern Alberta in the development of "Best Practices" in urban Indigenous Education with its wide variety of programming and community partnerships within Lethbridge School Division schools with an increasingly culturally relevant education and learning atmosphere.
 Learn more here: